jhenry081/jhenry081.github.io/about.md

-layout: page,
+title: "About"
-title: "About",
+description: >- All about the blog
-permalink: /about/
+baseurl: /about/

 Shakespeare once said:
 > To be or not to be, that is the question